mohanish2504/fampay-assignment/README.md

 ## Description
 1. Fetches videos from youtube api every `10` seconds, based on the queries user store.
 This is can be configured from env.
 Look bottom most section.
 2. Stores fetched videos in database.
+Currently takes first `50` lastest videos.
 3. User can `query` and `search` videos from local.
 4. User can store multiple `api-key` from google to fetch videos.
 If one failes other is used.